plentypvp/BananaPi-Camcorder/README.md

 <img src="image.jpg" width="600" height="600" />

 Preparation:
+0. Make sure your power supply can output 2A current at 5V, otherwise the system will hang randomly, but 2A peaks are rare and instantaneous.
 1. Clean Armbian install (Armbian_21.08.1_Bananapim2zero_buster_current_5.10.60), with root permissions.
 2. All the following commands should be performed as root.
 3. Connect to Wi-Fi: